Indonesia rolls out tougher curbs as virus cases skyrocket - RFI

 Indonesia's daily caseload has more than quadrupled in less than a month.
 But the country's official tally to date, which stands at 2.2 million cases and 59,534 deaths, is widely believed to be a severe undercount due to low testing.

-The crisis has pushed Indonesia's creaky healthcare system to the brink of collapse with makeshift tents set up outside jammed medical facilities.
+"The stricter restrictions came too late," said Jakarta resident Maya Puspita Sari.

-Hospital corridors are overflowing with the sick lying on gurneys, and infected patients have been turned away from hospitals unable to cope with the influx.
+"Before, people who got Covid-19 were strangers, but now it's also the people closest to me who are infected...
+The virus is getting so much closer and it's terrifying."

-The Delta variant of the virus, first identified in India and now present in at least 85 countries, has been driving the recent wave and accounted for more than 80 percent of new cases in some areas, the health ministry has said.
+The crisis has pushed Indonesia's creaky healthcare system to the brink of collapse with tents set up in parking lots to handle patients at jammed medical facilities.#photo1

-The strain is the most contagious of any Covid-19 variant so far identified.
+Hospital corridors are overflowing with the sick lying on gurneys, and infected patients have been turned away from facilities unable to cope with the influx.

-"(The surge) is primarily because of the Delta variant," health minister Budi Gunadi Sadikin said Friday.
+The highly infectious Delta variant of the virus, first identified in India and now present in at least 85 countries, has been driving the recent wave, accounting for more than 80 percent of new cases in some areas, the health ministry has said.

 Experts previously warned that millions travelling nationwide at the end of the Muslim fasting month of Ramadan in May would trigger an explosion of cases.